ziangxiao/ziangxiao.github.io/_pages/about.md

 as a darkroom technician
 ------
-Since 2015, I volunteered at [Urbana Museum of Photography](https://www.facebook.com/UrbanaMuseumOfPhotography/) as a darkroom technician.
+I am a darkroom technician at [Urbana Museum of Photography](https://www.facebook.com/UrbanaMuseumOfPhotography/).
 I use photography as a means to document the world around me and communicate my feelings.
 Analog photography allows me to express through diverse media.
-Updates about my exhibitions, projects, and thoughts are in [Remain in Light](https://www.ziangxiao.com/portfolio/)
+Updates about my projects, and thoughts are in [Remain in Light](https://www.ziangxiao.com/portfolio/)

 get in touch
 ------